-Cities like Jaipur, Jodhpur, Udaipur, Jaisalmer, Bikaner and Chittorgarh are main focus for these monuments and Havelis in Rajasthan which draw a huge tourist population from all over the world.
+Cities like Jaipur, Jodhpur, Udaipur, Jaisalmer, Bikaner, and Chittorgarh are the main focus for these monuments and Havelis in Rajasthan, which draw a considerable tourist population from all over the world.
 The complex designs made on tough ground symbolize the roughness and compassion of Rajput kings.

-Some of the famous monuments and Havelis in the state are – Amber Fort, Hawa mahal and Jal mahal in Jaipur; Kumbalgarh Fort, Lake Palace and Chittorgarh Fort in Udaipur; Mandawa Havelis in Shekhawati; Salim Singh ki Haveli and Patwon ki Haveli in Jaisalmer and City palace in Alwar.
+Some of the famous monuments and Havelis in the state are – Amber Fort, Hawa Mahal, and Jal Mahal in Jaipur; Kumbalgarh Fort, Lake Palace, and Chittorgarh Fort in Udaipur; Mandawa Havelis in Shekhawati; Salim Singh ki Haveli and Patwon ki Haveli in Jaisalmer and City palace in Alwar.

-Museums, Lakes and Gardens in Rajasthan
+Museums, Lakes, and Gardens in Rajasthan

-There are a lot of museums and art galleries in Rajasthan which exhibit the royal lifestyle of past rulers and the historic objects of the state.
-Some the most renowned museums in Rajasthan are Bhartiya Lok Kala Mahal, Archaeological Museum Chittorgarh, Albert Hall, City Palace Jaipur, Folklore Museum, Raja Madho Singh Museum and Mehrangarh Fort Museum.
+There are a lot of museums and art galleries in Rajasthan which exhibit the royal lifestyle of past rulers and the historical objects of the state.
+Rajasthan’s most renowned museums are Bhartiya Lok Kala Mahal, Archaeological Museum Chittorgarh, Albert Hall, City Palace Jaipur, Folklore Museum, Raja Madho Singh Museum, and Mehrangarh Fort Museum.

-Some of the well-known lakes and gardens of Rajasthan are Bada Bagh, Saheliyon ki Bari, Vidyadhar Garden, Gardens of Bhangarh, Chittorgarh Fort Garedens, Gad Sagar Lake, Nakki Lake, and Bathing Ghats in Pushkar, Pushkar Lake and Pichola Lake.
+Some of the well-known lakes and gardens of Rajasthan are Bada Bagh, Saheliyon ki Bari, Vidyadhar Garden, Gardens of Bhangarh, Chittorgarh Fort Gardens, Gad Sagar Lake, Nakki Lake, and Bathing Ghats in Pushkar, Pushkar Lake, and Pichola Lake.

 Fairs and Festivals in Rajasthan

 The fairs and festivals of Rajasthan symbolize the tradition and culture of the state.
-The dance, music, puppetry and locals dressed in traditional clothes make the festivals livelier.
+The dance, music, puppetry, and locals dressed in traditional clothes make the festivals livelier.

-Some of the famous fairs and festivals of the state are camel festival – a large number of camels participate in the festival and are decorated before declaring the best one; Pushkar festival- the festival is famous for its Rajasthani handicraft and a number of artists perform on Rajasthani Folk songs and International Kite festival- on this auspicious day one can watch the kite-play in the sky.
+Some of the famous fairs and festivals of the state are the camel festival – a large number of camels participate in the festival and are decorated before declaring the best one; Pushkar festival- the festival is famous for its Rajasthani handicraft and a number of artists perform on Rajasthani Folk songs and International Kite festival- on this auspicious day one can watch the kite-play in the sky.